phoenixdev100/responsive-portfolio/README.md

-## demo# Welcome 🖐 to the Responsive Portfolio Website
+# Welcome 🖐 to the Responsive Portfolio Website

 This project is a responsive portfolio website created using HTML, CSS, and JavaScript.
 It showcases projects, skills, and contact information in a layout that adjusts seamlessly across various devices and screen sizes.
 The design is implemented using CSS for styling and responsiveness, while JavaScript adds interactivity and dynamic content.